-Chapter 7.
+Chapter 9.
 Grid setup and management

-A grid is a set of replication servers to simplify administration.
-When you run SQL data definition statements from within a grid context on one server in the grid, they are propagated to all other servers in the grid.
+A grid is a set of replication servers that are configured to simplify administration.
+When you run SQL data definition statements from within a grid context on a grid server, the statements propagate to all servers in the grid.
 You can run SQL data manipulation statements and routines through grid routines.
-You can choose to set up replication automatically when you create a new table through a grid.
+You can choose to set up replication automatically when you create a table through a grid.
+You can propagate external files to other servers in the grid.

-In contrast, SQL statements are not replicated by Enterprise Replication.
+SQL statements are not replicated by Enterprise Replication.
 Enterprise Replication replicates the row images that are the results from SQL statements.
 The grid propagates SQL statements, but does not, by default, propagate the results of propagated SQL statements.
 The following illustration shows three replication servers, named Cdr1, Cdr2, and Cdr3, that replicate row images between each other, while the grid propagates SQL statements and administration commands.